Efficient Exact Subgraph Matching via GNN-based Path Dominance Embedding (Technical Report): Experimental Evaluation

-{\bf The GNN-PE Scalability Test w.r.t.
-Data Graph Size $\bm{|V(G)|}$.} Figure~\ref{subfig:datasize} tests the scalability of our GNN-PE approach with different data graph sizes, $|V(G)|$, from 10K to 1M, where default values are assigned to other parameters.
+{\bf The GNN-PE/GNN-PGE Scalability Test w.r.t.
+Data Graph Size $\bm{|V(G)|}$.} Figure~\ref{fig:datasize} tests the scalability of our GNN-PE and GNN-PGE approaches with different data graph sizes, $|V(G)|$, from 10K to 1M, where default values are assigned to other parameters.
 Since graphs are divided into partitions of similar sizes and processed with multiple threads in parallel, the GNN-PE performance over $Syn\text{-}Uni$ or $Syn\text{-}Gau$ is not very sensitive to $|V(G)|$.
 Moreover, for $Syn\text{-}Zipf$, due to the skewed keyword distributions, the refinement step generates more intermediate results, which are more costly to join for larger $|V(G)|$.
-Nevertheless, for graph sizes from 10K to 1M, the wall clock time remains low (i.e., 0.010 $sec$ $\sim$ 0.015 $sec$ for $Syn\text{-}Uni$ and $Syn\text{-}Gau$, and 0.031 $sec$ $\sim$ 0.34 $sec$ for $Syn\text{-}Zipf$), which confirms the scalability of our GNN-PE approach for large graph sizes.
+On the other hand, since GNN-PGE utilizes the vertex as the query unit, its query cost increases as the graph size increases.
+Nevertheless, for graph sizes from 10K to 1M, the wall clock time remains low (i.e., for GNN-PE, 0.010 $sec$ $\sim$ 0.015 $sec$ on $Syn\text{-}Uni$ and $Syn\text{-}Gau$, and 0.031 $sec$ $\sim$ 0.34 $sec$ on $Syn\text{-}Zipf$; for GNN-PGE, 0.0008 $sec$ $\sim$ 0.0071 $sec$ on $Syn\text{-}Uni$ and $Syn\text{-}Gau$, and 0.0029 $sec$ $\sim$ 0.0244 $sec$ on $Syn\text{-}Zipf$), which confirms the scalability of our GNN-PE approach for large graph sizes.

 {\bf The GNN-PE Efficiency Evaluation w.r.t.
 Average Degree of Partitions.} Figure~\ref{subfig:part_degree} reports the performance of our GNN-PE approach by varying the average degree of partitions from 2 to 4, where $\#$ of edge cuts between any two partitions is 1,000 on average, and default values are used for other parameters.
 Higher degrees of partitions lead to more edge cuts and cross-partition paths, which incurs higher filtering/refinement costs.
 Thus, the time cost increases for a higher degree of partitions but remains small (i.e., $<$0.03 $sec$).